virb30/php-docker-template/README.md

 - mysql: to use with MariaDB
 - pgsql: to use with Postgres

-It's also possible to set the INSTALL_REDIS argument to true to install Redis driver to PHP image at build.
+It's also possible to set the INSTALL_REDIS argument to true, this will install the Redis driver to PHP image at build.

 ```yml
 ...